Comprehensive Hoosier Highway's Injury Reduction Program (CHIRP) (Indiana)

 The Office of Traffic Safety (OTS) was created pursuant to Ind.
 Code § 9-27-2 and located within the Traffic Safety Division (TSD) of the Indiana Criminal Justice Institute.
 The office is responsible for the state's traffic safety program including the administration and distribution of federal funds that Congress appropriates annually.
 The purpose of this office is to develop and conduct effective programs and activities for the facilitation of traffic and for the protection and conservation of life and property on Indiana streets and highways.

-Applications for funding should fall under one of the CHIRP priority areas identified below.
+Applications for funding should fall under one of the CHIRP priority areas identified below:

 History of Funding